aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ## Feature specific considerations

 This section contains documentation about specific features that may require manual intervention because they can't be fully automated by this upgrade process.
 Review each item that applies to your environment.

-### Subnet route tables and NACLs (**IMPORTAMT**)

-During LZA installation, new Route table and NACLs were created by LZA with the same configuration than those existing in ASEA.
-At this point the existing subnets are still associated with the route tables and NACLs created by ASEA.
-This is done to avoid any network downtime.

-To be able to modify the route table or NACL from the LZA config file the subnet associations need to be changed to the LZA resources.

-The first run of the LZA pipeline was run with the generated network-config.yaml file that doesn't contain NACL and route table subnet associations.
-The convert-config tool generated a separate version of the file (`network-config-with-subnet-associations-and-route-tables.yaml`) that includes the associations.
-When ready to switch the attachments, copy the contents of the file `network-config-with-subnet-associations-and-route-tables.yaml` to replace the content of `network-config.yaml`.
-Commit and push the changes to CodeCommit and re-run the LZA pipeline.

-> **⚠️ Warning**: The replacement of subnet associations from ASEA to LZA resources is designed to be transparent.
-However, if an error occur in the process, subnets could end up without any route table associations, potentially causing important disruptions to network trafic for the full landing zone.
-We recommended making this modification during a maintenance window and to make sure you have proper monitoring and alerting in place for critical workloads in your landing zone.

 ### System Manager Documents
 ASEA deploys System Manager documents through the `global-options/ssm-automation` configuration attributes and share those documents to other accounts.
 The configuration converter generates corresponding configuration with the `ssmAutomation` attribute in the `security-config.yaml` to re-create those documents through LZA.